codedeviate/aicollection/Writerside/topics/Go-Tools-Subsystem.md

 # Subsystem

-To create a program in Go that scans for subsystems (e.g., PHP, Python, or other technologies running on a web server), you need to create a few files: `main.go` for the main logic, and optionally, a `subsystem.go` file for the scanning functionality.
+To create a program in Go that scans for subsystems (e.g., PHP, Python, or other technologies running on a web server), you need to create a few files: `main.go` for the main logic, and optionally, a `server.go` file for the scanning functionality.
 Here is a step-by-step guide:

 ## Step 1: Initialize the Go Module